Coaching:

 “How much should I expect to pay for coaching?”

-For new clients, I offer free 15-minute consults, and $50 30-minute discovery sessions.
+• For new clients, I offer free 15-minute consults, and $50 per 30-minute discovery session.